pyOpenSci/handbook/governance/structure.md

 Most of the communication supporting advisory council activities happens in the pyOpenSci slack.
-The executive director will also organize several executive council meetings a year that will focus on high level goals of pyOpenSci programs.
+The executive director will also organize monthly [Executive Council](executive-council) meetings that  focus on the high-level goals of pyOpenSci programs.

 ## Staff roles within the organization